 - In the duodenum, chyme is mixed with juices at a slower rate for maximum digestion.

 Digested food passes through jejunum to ileum where absorption occurs.
-It absorbs sugars, amino acids and fatty acids along with mineral and vitamins into bloodstream.
+It absorbs sugars, amino acids, and fatty acids along with mineral and vitamins into the bloodstream.

-Large intestine consists of four parts: caecum, colon, rectum and anus.
+The large intestine consists of four parts: caecum, colon, rectum, and anus.

 - Colon: It is sigmoid in shape and consists of ascending colon, transverse colon and descending colon.

-- Rectum: It contains internal transverse folds called rectal valves which separate gas from feces to prevent their simultaneous passage.
+- Rectum: It contains internal transverse folds called rectal valves that separate gas from feces to prevent their simultaneous passage.

 - Anus: It consists of internal and external anal sphincters to control the excretion of feces.